AaronMorelli/TopicalTraceFlags/cat/db_TranLogRecov.rst

 .. _8599:

 8599
+	(Very old, needs verification.)
 Allows the use of a save-point within a distributed transaction.
+Note that one reference to the flag in KB295027 is written incorrectly as 8588.

 	295027_ | 903742_